I took the time this week to sit down and plan out all my lesson plans for January through September.

 I print out a full year’s copy of the song list for my pianist in January.
 I also put a copy in my Singing Time Binder, as well.
 I also store my Song Planner Worksheets in my binder and my year’s breakdown of lesson plans.

 I use pen and paper for the Song Planner Worksheet, but then transfer all the ideas into a Word doc on my computer so I can easily copy/paste or drag/drop the ideas and move them around as I go throughout the year.
-You can do whatever works best for you, though!
+With my Singing Time Binder Planner worksheets, you can easily fill in everything digitally!!

 How far in advance did you used to plan out your singing time lessons?